 2.8 Statistical Analysis

-The replicate readings values obtained were used to calculate the standard error.
+The replicated readings values obtained were used to calculate the standard error.
 All data were analyzed using the Statistical Package for Social Sciences (SPSS) for Windows (version 20.0).
 Differences between mean values were determined by two-way analysis of variance (ANOVA), and Duncan’s Multiple Range Test was employed to separate the means at (P≤ 0.05).

 3. results and discussion